The MENA Region:

 A window of opportunity for the region

-This emerging phenomenon constitutes an opportunity for MENA countries to use Chinese investments to both develop their industries and drive a green transition.
+With a pipeline of USD 22.74 billion worth of Chinese green hydrogen investments, this emerging phenomenon constitutes an opportunity for MENA countries to use Chinese investments to both develop their industries and drive a green transition.
 Specifically, MENA countries benefit from technology transfer, infrastructure development, and industrial growth.
 Local governments gain access to Chinese expertise and financing, enabling them to become exporters of green hydrogen and green ammonia to Europe and Asia, and potentially reshaping the region’s energy economy for decades.

 China’s emerging global role